 But remember—this is just a sample.
 Every Journy itinerary is built entirely from scratch just for you, taking into account your tastes, preferences, priorities, budget, and more.

 For a weeklong trip, first-timers should cover the essentials in London and add one—or all—of the following day trips, which can also be an even easier overnight stay, offering the perfect mix of town and country.

 Stop 1: London (3 nights)

 Samuel Johnson famously said, “when a man is tired of London, he is tired of life"—a statement that rang true in 1777 and is arguably even more true now.
 Each neighborhood in the city has a different character, architectural style, claim to fame and even local accent.
-The epicenter of the former British Empire is dotted with grand buildings and monuments, serene parks, and museums—as well as vibrant pubs and restaurants.
+The epicenter of the former British Empire is dotted with grand buildings and monuments, serene parks, the London Eye, and museums—as well as vibrant pubs and restaurants.
 To say nothing of the shopping.